ClickHouse/clickhouse.build/README.md

 <img src="./.github/static/chbuild.png" alt="clickhouse.build cli tool">

+## How Can You Try It?

+clickhouse.build is a free, client-side CLI.
+You can install the CLI from this repo and try it out with your project.

+If you don't already have a ClickHouse environment, you can [sign up for a free ClickHouse Cloud trial](https://console.clickhouse.cloud/signUp?utm_source=github&utm_medium=github&utm_referrer=clickhouse_build) with $300 in credits.

 ## What Does It Do?

 `clickhouse.build` assists with the  process of migrating from PostgreSQL to ClickHouse: